rust-lang/prev.rust-lang.org/community.md

 # Rust Community

-Rust has a lot going for it as a language, but its greatest strength is its tight-knit community and its focus on kindness and inclusivity.
+Rust is an amazing programming language, but its greatest strength is its kind and inclusive community.

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation,